-This twice baked potatoes recipe loaded with bacon and Cheddar has got everything going for it.
+These twice-baked potatoes have everything going for them.
 And by “everything” we mean bacon, Cheddar, and sour cream.
-It’s quite similar to the best loaded baked potatoes you can imagine, the only difference is these are more like a mashed potatoes casserole that you can assemble ahead of time and even stash in the freezer.
-The best part is not having to fuss with toppings at the table while your baked spud gets cold because these little lovelies are fork-ready the moment they come out of the oven.–Renee Schettler Rossi
+It’s quite similar to the best loaded potatoes you can imagine, the only difference is these are more like a mashed potatoes casserole that you can assemble ahead of time and even stash in the freezer.
+The best part is not having to fuss with toppings at the table while your baked spud gets cold because these little lovelies are fork-ready the moment they come out of the oven.–David Leite

 - 4 slices thick-cut bacon, cut into thin strips

-- 1 1/2 cups (5 to 6 ounces) grated Cheddar cheese (use your favorite Cheddar, the sharper the better)
+- 1 1/2 cups grated Cheddar cheese (use your favorite Cheddar, the sharper the better)

 - 4 scallions, thinly sliced